 A word of warning, before you book yourself a flight, Ibiza is not one for the tight-fisted Don Juan.
 With meals ranging from 60 – 120 euros for two, drinks and club entrance fees occasionally eye-popping and taxis meters whirring upwards as they whizz up and down the winding roads, you will need a fair bit of dinero to enjoy the best the island has to offer.
 However, your money will be well spent, though you could soon be forking out again for ring-finger accessories if the holiday goes exceptionally well…

 There are a host of cheap flights to Ibiza from the UK with operators including Easyjet, Ryanair and Jet2.
 German Wings, Air Berlin, Transavia and Smart Wings fly from other destinations in Europe.
 From mainland Spain you’re best trying Vueling.
 You can also catch a boat from Barcelona, although tickets are often more expensive than flying so don’t expect a cut price journey.
-(Ben flew return with Ryanair from London Stansted from around 80 GBP per person.
-He hired a car from Do You Spain).
+Ben himself flew return with Ryanair from London Stansted from around 80 GBP per person.

 More Juice